 He also loves the Lied (among others he was a master student of Fischer-Dieskau) and Chancon as well as modern operas.
 After appearances at the Cologne and Heidelberg operas, the Dresden Semperoper, the Concertgebouw Amsterdam and the Tongyeong Music Festival with Wolfgang Rihm’s Jakob Lenz and Die Eroberung von Mexico, Peter Ruzicka’s Celan and Benjamin, Johannes Maria Staud’s Die Antilope, Bernd Alois Zimmermann’s Die Soldaten, Mauricio Kagel’s Mare Nostrum and I-Sang Yun’s Der Traum des Liu-Tung, he has long established himself as an expert on modern opera.

-As a committed member of the renowned music education project Rhapsody in School, Miljenko Turk is very committed to the dissemination of music through direct contact with students and enjoys a young audience.
+Miljenko Turk is very committed to the dissemination of music through direct contact with students and enjoys a young audience.
+As a appreciate lecturer, he passes on his knowledge and experience to young singers.
+His expertise is also in demand as a jury member.

 IT NEVER ENDS – Passion never dies.
 It grows stronger every day.